Unbased rational homotopy theory: a Lie algebra approach: Unbased rational homotopy theory

+A Sullivan algebra is called minimal if the image of the differential $d$ is contained in $\wedge^+ (V)^2$, where $\wedge^+ (V)$ is the direct sum of the positive degree subspaces of $\wedge (V)$. \end{definition}

-Recall that every non-negatively graded homologically connected algebra admits a minimal model, c.f. \cite[Section 7]{bousfield_gugenheim}.
-That is, every non-negatively graded homologically connected algebra is weakly equivalent to a minimal algebra.
+Recall that every non-negatively graded homologically connected cdga admits a minimal model, cf.~\cite[Section 7]{bousfield_gugenheim}.
+That is, every non-negatively graded homologically connected cdga is weakly equivalent to a minimal algebra.
 Moreover, the minimal algebra is unique up to isomorphism.

-The adjective finite type will be understood to mean finite type over $\mathbb{Q}$ and in the sense of \cite{bousfield_gugenheim}: that is \begin{itemize} \item a cofibrant homologically connected algebra is said to be of finite type if its minimal model has finitely many generators in each degree; and \item nilpotent connected Kan complex is said to be of finite type if its homology groups with coefficients in $\mathbb{Q}$ are finite dimensional vector spaces over $\mathbb{Q}$. \end{itemize}
+\begin{definition} \begin{itemize} \item A cofibrant homologically connected cdga is said to be of finite type over $\mathbb{Q}$ if its minimal model has finitely many generators in each degree. \item A nilpotent connected Kan complex is said to be of finite type over $\mathbb{Q}$ if its homology groups with coefficients in $\mathbb{Q}$ are finite dimensional vector spaces over $\mathbb{Q}$. \end{itemize} \end{definition}